-The Komets held their annual End-of-Season Party and Charity Jersey Auction Friday night at the Allen County War Memorial Coliseum in the Appleseed Room.
+The Komets 27th annual End-of-Season Party and Charity Jersey Auction is set for Tuesday night at the Memorial Coliseum in the Appleseed Room.
 Doors open at 6:30pm and the auction begins at 7pm.